ashanevs/charts-royale/README.md

 ```

 into your command line.
 You may be prompted to use an alternate port (as the back end should be running on port 3000); press Y to automatically use the next available port.
 The site should open in your default browser.

+# Issues

+There is a warning issue that occurs regarding changing state on an unmounted component while running the app on the local host.
+This doesn't appear on the deployed site.
+I believe it stems from the way that I've set up the loading wheel for the buttons on the main page - use of a set interval is meant to change the loading icon back if an invalid search query is entered after a few seconds (or if the API is slow to respond).
+Making the button perform the two actions as desired required using a callback.
+Functionally it seems fine, but this should be addressed in the future.

+Some API data is limited for clans only if they have elected to participate in the API's data gathering process (instructions to join are in their docs).
+While a ton of clans work together with the API, it limits some functionality - for instance, top 50 players have their clan links disabled to prevent searching for invalid info.
+This isn't an enormous issue but may lead to some errors gathering data depending on the user's search parameters.
+I haven't encountered this - but then, my clan is registered.

+In local host testing, an occasional CORS error has appeared, and I'm not sure the cause.
+Also, there are rate limits on gathering certain data (error 429) which have rarely been problematic.

+# Prospective Goals

+There are a ton of things I would like to do !
+There were considerable time constraints in creating this app, but there is a lot on the horizon.

+The Gold level goal for a choropleth map remains present.
+Working with topojson and choosing the best dependencies to assist have already begun.

+It may be interesting to create a player-comparison feature, where two players can be selected and charts are generated comparing their data.

+Implementing my own back end may ease some of the dependency on Royale API, and could allow for options like user models and authentication.

+More card-related resources like deck building, deck suggestions, etc would be welcome.

+I particularly wanted to include information for a player which calculates the length of time it takes for them to request enough cards from their clan in order to upgrade (this is a thing I've had to do on a calculator countless times).

 # Contribution Resources